AJG184-Pitt/Project-3---GUI-Frontend/README.md

-# Project-2---Main-Simulator
+# Project-2---GUI-Frontend
-Project 2 python files for completing a transformer-based model simulation.
+This is my Project 3 which will be adding a GUI frontend to the powerflow system from Project 2.